What is cardiac rehabilitation?

 Phases of Cardiac Rehab

 Cardiac rehab is a program designed specifically for you and your medical needs.
 It includes exercise, lifestyle changes, education, and emotional support.
-It can help improve your health and enable you to live a more active life after you have had a heart attack or heart surgery or if you have a long-term heart problem such as heart failure.
+It can help improve your health and enable you to live a more active life.
 Cardiac rehab can also help you return to work safely and in a timely manner.

 You may start a cardiac rehab program while you are still in the hospital after having treatment for a heart attack or other heart problem, soon after leaving the hospital, or at any other time to help prevent future heart problems, improve the quality of your life, and make you healthier.
 Your doctor will give you an exercise prescription that gives you and your cardiac rehab team guidelines for the frequency, duration, and intensity of exercise.
 The prescription will be based on your medical condition and your fitness level.